Strategic Blueprint LLC Sells 3,366 Shares of Vanguard FTSE Developed Markets ETF (NYSEARCA:VEA)

-Strategic Blueprint LLC lessened its stake in shares of Vanguard FTSE Developed Markets ETF (NYSEARCA:VEA – Free Report) by 9.7% in the 4th quarter, according to its most recent disclosure with the SEC.
-The institutional investor owned 31,262 shares of the company’s stock after selling 3,366 shares during the period.
-Strategic Blueprint LLC’s holdings in Vanguard FTSE Developed Markets ETF were worth $1,497,000 at the end of the most recent quarter.
+Strategic Blueprint LLC lessened its stake in Vanguard FTSE Developed Markets ETF (NYSEARCA:VEA – Free Report) by 9.7% in the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 31,262 shares of the company’s stock after selling 3,366 shares during the quarter.
+Strategic Blueprint LLC’s holdings in Vanguard FTSE Developed Markets ETF were worth $1,497,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds have also recently modified their holdings of VEA.
-Pacific Center for Financial Services purchased a new position in Vanguard FTSE Developed Markets ETF in the first quarter worth $25,000.
-VitalStone Financial LLC purchased a new position in Vanguard FTSE Developed Markets ETF in the 2nd quarter valued at about $28,000.
-Versant Capital Management Inc purchased a new position in Vanguard FTSE Developed Markets ETF in the 4th quarter worth approximately $29,000.
-Sunbelt Securities Inc. acquired a new stake in shares of Vanguard FTSE Developed Markets ETF during the 1st quarter worth approximately $29,000.
-Finally, Investment Research & Advisory Group Inc. increased its holdings in shares of Vanguard FTSE Developed Markets ETF by 273.9% during the 4th quarter.
-Investment Research & Advisory Group Inc. now owns 703 shares of the company’s stock worth $34,000 after buying an additional 515 shares during the last quarter.
+Other institutional investors and hedge funds have also added to or reduced their stakes in the company.
+Moneta Group Investment Advisors LLC grew its stake in Vanguard FTSE Developed Markets ETF by 124,379.2% in the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 598,876,745 shares of the company’s stock valued at $25,134,857,000 after acquiring an additional 598,395,639 shares during the period.
+Creative Planning grew its stake in Vanguard FTSE Developed Markets ETF by 1.4% in the third quarter.
+Creative Planning now owns 124,132,310 shares of the company’s stock valued at $5,427,065,000 after acquiring an additional 1,726,718 shares during the period.
+Betterment LLC grew its stake in Vanguard FTSE Developed Markets ETF by 2.6% in the third quarter.
+Betterment LLC now owns 108,000,000 shares of the company’s stock valued at $4,735,356,000 after acquiring an additional 2,711,916 shares during the period.
+Jones Financial Companies Lllp grew its stake in Vanguard FTSE Developed Markets ETF by 1.8% in the third quarter.
+Jones Financial Companies Lllp now owns 76,186,378 shares of the company’s stock valued at $3,330,868,000 after acquiring an additional 1,341,616 shares during the period.
+Finally, Morgan Stanley grew its stake in Vanguard FTSE Developed Markets ETF by 3.7% in the third quarter.
+Morgan Stanley now owns 54,759,270 shares of the company’s stock valued at $2,394,075,000 after acquiring an additional 1,930,476 shares during the period.

 Vanguard FTSE Developed Markets ETF Profile